Richard M Campbell Veterans Hm in Anderson, SC

 Cons

-• pro A family member's purse and valuables were stolen from the room.
+• pro A resident’s purse and other personal belongings were stolen from their room.

 Review